slbailey/Retrovue/docs/domain/Program.md

 - Zone: 19:00–22:00 (Prime Time)
 - Pattern: `["Cheers", "Frasier", "Seinfeld"]`
-- The Pattern repeats over the Zone, and each Cheers slot resolves to a specific episode at ScheduleDay time
+- The Pattern repeats over the Zone, and each Cheers entry resolves to a specific episode at ScheduleDay time

 ### Example 2: Movie Block with slot_units Override